WENXINGEVIN/machine-learning-interview-questions/list_of_questions_machine_learning.md

 ## Learning Theory

 1. Describe bias and variance with examples.
-    Bias is a learner's tendency to consistently learn the same wrong thing.
+    [Answer]Bias is a learner's tendency to consistently learn the same wrong thing.
 For example, when we shoot a target with 10 shots, we consistently shoot at one corner of the target and bullets wholes do not scatter.
 Then this is an example of high-bias.
     Variance is the tendency to learn random things unrelated to the real signal.
 Still shooting a target, if bullets wholes scatters aroud the center.
 Then this is the an example of high variance.

 1. What is Empirical Risk Minimization?